-This Sunday, it will be National Cancer Survivors Day, a day meant to “demonstrate that life after a cancer diagnosis can be a reality,” according to the event website.
+Cancer survivors and their supporters will gather in communities around the world today to celebrate the 31st annual National Cancer Survivors Day, a holiday meant to “demonstrate that life after a cancer diagnosis can be a reality,” according to the organizers website.

 More recently, in 2012, the Mint used pink gold plating on its Farewell to the Penny silver coin.